 “Let me inform you Mr Foster that I am not a novelist…but one of your colleagues, a reporter…every story that I’ve ever written is true, it really happened.”
 Sarcastically Alan comes back, ” Oh I’m quite sure it did with everything you’ve ever written you see it happen in your imagination.”

-“No it didn’t…it’s pure and simple truth let me assure you young man.”
-Alan insistent, “I believe there’ really is 7 years difference between us, it could be 8″ Poe says 8 then, but to me, it’s a lifetime you see, and I await here for something that doesn’t exist….my death.”
+“No it didn’t…it’s pure and simple truth let me assure you, young man.”
+Alan is insistent, “I believe there’ really is 7 years difference between us, it could be 8,” Poe says 8 then, but to me, it’s a lifetime you see, and I await here for something that doesn’t exist….my death.”

 Poe says with a little levity.
-Foster answers him, “You’re extraordinary…I’d been led to believe that death is certain yet you say it doesn’t exist, it does” Poe interrupts, “You’re confusing death with a tomb young man…it’s a common mistake, a sheet of marble that will cover all of us, assures us that it’s certainly a tomb but…life has not been ended.
-But of the people who are buried there are many who haven’t died, they’ve survived, I’ve researched this.”
+Foster answers him, “You’re extraordinary…I’d been led to believe that death is certain yet you say it doesn’t exist,” Poe interrupts, “You’re confusing death with a tomb young man…it’s a common mistake, a sheet of marble that will cover all of us assures us that it’s certainly a tomb but…life has not been ended.
+But of the people who are buried, there are many who haven’t died, they’ve survived, I’ve researched this.”
 Foster looks at him skeptically.

 “Oh I think you’re making fun of me, a man of your great intelligence certainly doesn’t believe that there’s a hereafter, oh no no.” He gestures to the sky in mocking terms.
 “I’d like to give you more credit” Poe lilts his voice again, ” My gratitude you’ve perfectly insulted my intelligence with I’d say an exquisite elegance.”
 With that Poe toasts Alan and takes another sip of his wine.
 This public tête-à-tête between the 2 men, this duel of words starts to lighten as Alan offers his thoughts and his apology to Poe.